wworks/WM_APPCOMMAND/README.md

 Further explanation can be found on the microsoft website.

-I haven't tested all of them, but not all of them seem to work.
+I haven't tested all of them, but not all of them seem to work, e.g. Browser.Back

 William Wernsen